 I really wanted to visit this place but it rained heavily the afternoon (and evening) of our only night in Tainan.
 It’s a little far as well, about half an hour south of central Tainan by taxi, so we decided to just leave it for another trip.
 Bummer.

 Apart from the percussion shows, I’ve read that what makes Ten Drum Rende Creative Park so interesting is the space itself.
 Check out its pictures on TripAdvisor.
 It looks like a super fun place to explore with lots to see and do so I suggest visiting this place if you’ll be spending enough time in Tainan.

 TAIWANESE FOOD GUIDE

 Your Taiwan experience can’t be complete without visiting at least one night market.
 There are so many delicious and interesting things to eat in this country.
 Tainan, in particular, is known for a few specialties like danzai noodles and coffin bread.
-If you’re wondering what to eat in Tainan, then check out our list of 57 things to eat in Taiwan.
+If you’re wondering what to eat in Tainan, then check out our list of must-try dishes in Taiwan.

 WHERE TO EAT IN TAINAN